 Youth Suicide Prevention Training

-Fairfax County’s Youth Suicide Prevention Training includes three online simulations that prepare educators and other adults in our community to:
+Fairfax County’s At-Risk Youth Suicide Prevention Training includes four FREE online simulations that prepare educators and other adults in our community to:

 - Recognize when a young person is exhibiting signs of psychological distress, and